WATCH: This was my experience as a British Airways Club member | IOL Business Report

-CAPE TOWN - I spent a day as a British Airways (BA) Executive Club member.
-From checking in for my flight on the BA app and scanning my boarding pass from my mobile phone to receiving priority boarding and also utilising facilities in the Slow Lounge.
+CAPE TOWN – I spent a day as a British Airways Executive Club member.
+From checking in on their BA Mobile App, scanning my boarding pass from my mobile phone to receiving priority boarding and utilising facilities in the SLOW Lounge.

-I will tell you whether I think the Club membership is really worth all the fuss.
+I will tell you whether I think the British Airways Executive Club membership is really worth all the fuss.

-British Airways offered Business Report the opportunity to experience the Executive Club membership for a day.
-I was then given the opportunity to experience the club experience first hand and I jetted off to Johannesburg.
+British Airways offered Business Report the opportunity to experience the Executive Club membership for a day and so I jetted off to Johannesburg.

-The British Airways Executive Club programme features a loyalty card.
-The card is free to register for however in order to become a member, you have to purchase a minimum of four BA flights.
+British Airways offers a loyalty programme for their frequent flyers.
+It is free to join online at www.ba.com.

-Notably, there are different tiers within the BA loyalty programme.
-The loyalty card works with Avios currency and based on the amount of Avios points you accumulate, this will determine your tier.
+Notably, there are different tiers within the BA Executive Club programme.
+As new blue member you will have access to exclusive member only offers, save your meal and seat preference and collect Avios and Tier points for flights booked.

-I was given a Silver membership which gave me full access to the Slow lounge, 50% bonus Avios as I flew with BA, priority check-in and boarding as well as additional baggage allowance.
+I was given a Silver membership which gave me full access to 24-hour free Valet parking, offered me 50% bonus Avios for my booked flight, priority check-in and boarding as well as additional baggage allowance.

-Ahead of my flight, I was able to check in on the British Airways app.
-Check in opened 48 hours before the day of my flight.
-This was convenient as it saved me time of checking in for my flight at the airport and printing my boarding pass.
-This was convenient as I could squeaze in an extra hour of napping by snoozing my alarm clock with peace of mind.
-Who would refuse an extra hour of sleep anyway especially on a Friday morning?
+Ahead of my flight, I was able to check-in on the British Airways Mobile app.
+Check-in opened 24 hours before my flight.
+This was convenient as it saved me time, by being able to also print my boarding pass.
+This was convenient as I could squeeze in an extra hour of napping by snoozing my alarm clock with peace of mind.
+Who would refuse and extra hour of sleep anyway especially on a Friday morning?

-Once I checked in on the app, I received my electronic boarding pass with a barcode that could be scanned.
-This is an innovative and time-saving tool.
+Once I checked in on the BA Mobile App, I received my electronic boarding pass with a barcode that could be scanned.
+This is an innovative and time saving tool.
 However, I have to admit that I was anxious about the fact that my mobile phone’s battery was slowly depleting.
 If it had died, I would have been stuck in the queue waiting to board and would have had to hurry to get a printed boarding pass.
 Being a person who likes to have everything in order, I did in fact attempt to print a boarding pass after I had received my electronic pass, as a safety measure.
-However, the self-service terminal did not co-operate and does not print boarding passes when it has already been electronically retrieved.
+However, the self-service terminal did not co-operate and does not re-print the boarding passes when it has already been electronically retrieved.

 Picture: Boarding Pass.
 (Screengrab).